anonymousCartSignInMode for automatic merging and implementing custom merge logic for more complex scenarios.Use anonymousCartSignInMode

 Implement custom Cart merging logic

-You should consider implementing a custom Cart merging logic if you want to:
+Consider implementing custom Cart merging logic if you need to:

-- Apply complex business rules for Cart merging: for example, when you want to merge only some items from specific categories or you want to add duplicate Products as separate Line Items instead of increasing the quantity.
+- Apply complex business rules: merge only items from specific categories or add duplicate products as separate Line Items instead of increasing quantity.

-- Allow Customer selection: present both Carts to a user post-login, and then allow them to manually select the items that they want to keep.
+- Allow Customer selection: present both Carts to the user and let them choose which items to keep.

-- Merge other data points: manage complex merging of custom fields on the cart or Line Items.
+- Merge custom data: handle complex merging of custom fields on Carts or Line Items.

-- Have custom conflict resolution: go beyond the default Cart merging behavior to handle conflicts in a specific manner.
+- Custom conflict resolution: go beyond the default behavior for handling Cart conflicts.

 How to implement custom Cart merging logic